nisharao321/exp8/procedure.md

 8. Place the cardboard in front of the ventilation duct.
 And click on the hand to connect the rubber tube of manometer with pitot tube at point 1.<br>
 <img src="images/k8.png"><br>

-9. Click on the hand to connect the rubber tube of manometer with pitot tube at point 1.<br>
+9. Click on the mover to note down the static head reading from the manometer.<br>
 <img src="images/k9.png"><br>

-10. Click on the mover to note down the static head reading from the manometer.<br>
+10. Now connect the rubber tube to pitot tubes total head and note down the reading.<br>
 <img src="images/k10.png"><br>

-11. Now connect the rubber tube to pitot tubes total head and note down the reading.<br>
+11. Further, connect the rubber tube to pitot tubes velocity head and note down the reading.<br>
 <img src="images/k11.png"><br>

-12. Further, connect the rubber tube to pitot tubes velocity head and note down the reading. <br>
+12. Click on the NEXT button at the bottom right corner to proceed to the next step. <br>
 <img src="images/k12.png"><br>

 13. Click on the NEXT button at the bottom right corner to proceed to the next step.<br>